sharat-developer/connector_sdk/README.md

 #### control_type

 Some of the available values are
-‘url’: the data field will show a link
+url: the data field will show a link
-‘select’: the data field will be a pick list (make sure to include the pick_list property
+select: the data field will be a pick list (make sure to include the pick_list property

 Other supported types:
 timestamp, checkbox, phone, email, text, number, text-area